This post originally appeared in August, 2017 after the racial violence in Charlottesville. It has been substantially rewritten as of June 1, 2020.

-What do we tell our children?
-We tell them that we are made in the image of God who loves us—all of us; that we promise in our baptismal covenant “to seek and serve Christ in all persons,” to love our neighbors as ourselves, and “to strive for justice and peace among all people and respect the dignity of every human being.”
+What do we tell our children about race and racism?
+We begin by reminding them that we are made in the image of God who loves us—all of us; that we promise in our baptismal covenant “to seek and serve Christ in all persons,” to love our neighbors as ourselves, and “to strive for justice and peace among all people and respect the dignity of every human being.”
 There is no room for misunderstanding in these words.
 Love and peace are words our children hear us use often, but what about justice?
 “Justice is what love looks like in public,” says Cornel West.
 It is the work of the church, and of families, too.

 How do we start?
 Jareesa Tucker McClure has great advice and several excellent resources to share from the days following the march in Charlottesville in this blog post.
 She doesn’t sugarcoat the challenge: “We owe it to our children to tell them the truth, no matter how uncomfortable it makes us feel.
 There are people in the world who hate others because of their skin color, religion or nation of origin.
 It’s our duty as parents to prepare our children for the real world.
 Sharing the truth helps build trust with your child, as they’ll know they can come to you to answer the hard questions with honesty.”

 This is long, deep work, and for white parents especially, it is likely to push us out of our comfort zones.
 Parent Toolkit has some excellent advice on having conversations about race and racism.
 For white parents who want some training or conversation, take a look at the options offered at Raising Race Conscious Children.
 Older children, youth and adults will benefit from the “Talking About Race” resources offered through the National Museum of African American History and Culture.
 Books can give us a window into history and experiences vastly different from our own.
 Here’s a newly updated book list from Embrace Race and an older but still strong list from Parents Choice Foundation which includes books for middle and high school students with brief descriptions and age guidelines.